Real SQL vs. Not Really SQL

-A superb spatial SQL is an automatically, fully CPU and GPU parallel SQL.
+A superb spatial SQL is an automatically, fully CPU parallel and GPU parallel SQL.
 Manifold's seamless CPU and GPU parallelism is so advanced it is not available even in mainstream enterprise DBMS packages, which have not yet achieved GPU parallelism in SQL like Manifold.

 CPU and GPU parallel SQL is built into Manifold - no need to buy or to install anything extra.